-We remain relentless in our commitment to serving our communities.
+Our commitment is centred on serving our communities, regardless of their location.
 The report will also address our achievements and difficulties in delivering services to all residents in accordance with the 2022/2023 Integrated Development Plan (IDP) and the Service Delivery and Budget Implementation Plans (SDBIP) for the year under review.